apache/pulsar/site2/docs/client-libraries-websocket.md

 `negativeAckRedeliveryDelay` | int | no | When a message is negatively acknowledged, the delay time before the message is redelivered (in milliseconds).
 The default value is 60000.
 `token` | string | no | Authentication token, this is used for the browser javascript client

+> **Note**
+>
-NB: these parameter (except `pullMode`) apply to the internal consumer of the WebSocket service.
-So messages will be subject to the redelivery settings as soon as the get into the receive queue, even if the client doesn't consume on the WebSocket.
+> These parameters (except `pullMode`) apply to the internal consumer of the WebSocket service.
+So messages are subject to the redelivery settings as soon as they get into the receive queue, even if the client doesn't consume on the WebSocket.

 ##### Receiving messages